mfragab5890/trivia_api/backend/README.md

 - [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension we'll use to handle cross origin requests from our frontend server.
 - [Flask-SQLAlchemy](https://pypi.org/project/Flask-SQLAlchemy/) is an extension for Flask that adds support for SQLAlchemy to your application.
 It aims to simplify using SQLAlchemy with Flask by providing useful defaults and extra helpers that make it easier to accomplish common tasks.
+- [Flask-Migrate](https://flask-migrate.readthedocs.io/en/latest/)  is an extension that handles SQLAlchemy database migrations for Flask applications using Alembic.

 ## Database Setup
 With Postgres running, restore a database using the trivia.psql file provided.
 From the backend folder in terminal run: